 Well-structured Markdown documents use headings to organize content into logical sections.
 For short notes this is cosmetic.
 For large technical documents, those headings are essential navigation landmarks.
 A 12,000-word architecture proposal may have thirty or forty headings spread across six or seven top-level sections.
 Locating a specific sub-section by scrolling through all that content is slow and disorienting.

 Most macOS Markdown viewers offer no structural navigation at all.
 They treat the document as a flat scroll of content.
-Telescopo is different: it reads your heading structure and gives it to you as a navigable outline.
+Telescopo Markdown Studio is different: Navigator reads your heading structure and gives it to you as a navigable outline.

-When you open a Markdown file in Telescopo, the Dynamic Chapter Navigation panel automatically populates with every heading in the document, organized in a hierarchical outline that mirrors the H1, H2, and H3 structure of your file.
+When you open a Markdown file in Telescopo, the Navigator panel automatically populates with every heading in the document, organized in a hierarchical outline that mirrors the H1, H2, and H3 structure of your file.
 The panel appears in the sidebar and updates instantly as you navigate the document.

 A 15,000-word Markdown file that contains multiple Mermaid diagrams, numerous code blocks, and dozens of headings represents a significant rendering workload.
 Viewers built on web technology (Electron, WebView) can struggle with this: slow initial render, janky scrolling, and delayed chapter index population are common complaints.